mkner/basic-pid/docs/examples.rst

 contains an instance of WheelVelocity, in addition to a wheel encoder object, and a motor object.
 It is the motor object controls the speed and direction, either forward or reverse, for its physical motor.
-It has a functional interface to send signals to a microcontroller board object that handles digital PWM via an interface and connection to the actual microcontroler hardware that controls the analog electrical connections to drive a physical motor.
+It has a functional interface to send signals to a microcontroller board object that handles digital PWM via an interface and connection to the actual microcontroller hardware that controls the analog electrical connections to drive a physical motor.
 This example focuses on the velocity handler only!